andriykuba/reactivemongo-shortcuts-play-json/README.md

 #### remove

 Remove matching document (using `findAndModify`).
-Return `true` if document was removed or `false` if it was not found
+Return `true` if document was removed or `false` if it was not found.

 ```scala
 MyCollection.remove(Json.obj("name"->"Adam Smith"))